Color Trends 2026 vs Brand Color Systems: What Actually Scales

 When color decisions rely on taste instead of rules, consistency becomes fragile.
 The brand survives only as long as one person is watching every pixel.

-Trends don’t fail because they change.
+Color trends don’t fail because they change.

-They fail because they arrive without governance.
+They fail because they are applied without a system.

 The Three Types of Trends You’ll See in 2026